aspuru-guzik-group/MERMaid/README.md

 cd MERMaid
 pip install -e .
 ```
+Please note that you may get a compatibility warning with MolScribe version 1.1.1 not being compatible with Torch versions >2.0.
+You can safely ignore this warning.
 ## 2. Usage
 ### 2.1 Setting up your plug-and-play configuration file
 * Indicate your configuration settings in `startup.json`: